Littlekawayi233/cse15l-lab-reports/lab-report-1-week-1.md

 ![Image](new%203.png)
 ![Image](7.png)
 ![Image](8.png)
  Trying Some Commands: Try running different commands both on your computer and on the remote sever.
 For example: ls, pwd, and cat.
-For example, I printed out the working directory by typing “pwd” and"ls" to show files in current directory.
+For example, I printed out the working directory by typing “pwd”.
+I also typed "ls" to show files in current directory.

 Part 4